pinterest/pinterest-python-generated-api-client/docs/SearchApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **search_user_pins_list**
-> bool, date, datetime, dict, float, int, list, str, none_type search_user_pins_list()
+> bool, date, datetime, dict, float, int, list, str, none_type search_user_pins_list(query)

 Search user's Pins

-Request to get a list of user pins matching your search query.
+Search for pins for the \"operation user_account\". - By default, the \"operation user_account\" is the token user_account.
+If using Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\".
+See <a href='/docs/reference/business-access/'>Understanding Business Access</a> for more information.

 ### Example